Home

 Photo © Christian Payne

-Other engagements have included Schubert Fierrabras for Buxton Festival in July 2000, Rigoletto for Teatro Municipal of Rio de Janeiro, Falstaff for Opera North, Nozze di Figaro in Belfast, La finta giardiniera in Holland, and Madama Butterfly in Nebraska.
-Recent premières have included Tavener's Let’s begin again at the Norwich Festival, Birtwistle's Pulse Shadows and The Woman and the Hare and Elliott Carter's Mosaic, all on London's South Bank, as well as a Ravel/Poulenc double-bill for Grange Park Opera and orchestral concerts in Germany, Belgium, Hungary and Australia.
+Other engagements have included Schubert Fierrabras for Buxton Festival, Rigoletto for Teatro Municipal (Rio de Janeiro), Falstaff for Opera North (Leeds), Le nozze di Figaro in Belfast, La finta giardiniera in Holland, Madama Butterfly in Nebraska, a Ravel/Poulenc double-bill and The Turn of the Screw for Grange Park Opera, The Pearl Fishers for Portland Opera (USA) and Salome for English National Opera, London; symphony concerts in Germany, Belgium, Norway, Hungary and Australia.
+Major premičres have included Tavener's Let’s begin again at the Norwich Festival, Birtwistle's Pulse Shadows, The Woman and the Hare, Cantus Iambeus and Elliott Carter's Mosaic, all on London's South Bank; as well as works by David Blake, Denisov, Alexander Goehr, Colin Matthews, Nigel Osborne and Mark-Anthony Turnage

-Lionel Friend has had considerable success in Australia.
+Lionel Friend has had particular successes in Australia.
 Having been Assistant Conductor for South Australia's Ring cycles and Parsifal, he conducted a most successful Götterdämmerung in 2003 at the Perth International Arts Festival, and in 2006 a highly acclaimed production of Tristan und Isolde with Susan Bullock for West Australian Opera.
-Early in 2008 he made his début with Opera Australia conducting Arabella and this success led to his nomination for a prestigious Helpmann Award for musical direction the same year.
+Early in 2008 his début with Opera Australia conducting Arabella led to his nomination for a prestigious Helpmann Award for musical direction.
+In 2010 he conducted Le nozze di Figaro in New Zealand and Hänsel und Gretel in Adelaide; and in 2011 returned to West Australian Opera for The Tales of Hoffmann.

 Photo downloads